 The September issue of the Harvard Business Review (HBR) features a cover story on design thinking, which has been applied in many successful global companies for the past few years that witnessed the growth of this human-centered approach to innovation in the first place.

 By leveraging technology, it is becoming easier to gauge the psyche of the customers, which means businesses can make accurate predictions about their customers’ needs in the future.
-In fact, an organization that can access and extract insights from this enormous volume of customers’ data is the perfect winner that helps in devising a perfect strategy for innovation.
-In order to do so, there needs to have a fundamental change in the organizations’ strategies, necessitating a digital transformation.
+An organization that can access and extract insights from this enormous volume of customers’ data is the perfect winner that helps in devising a perfect strategy for innovation.
+There needs to have a fundamental change in the organizations’ strategies, necessitating a digital transformation.

 Role of design thinking and how it digitally transforms an enterprise

-When we talk about design thinking, it starts with the customer, which is the pivotal entity of this transformation and later applying the design thinking for the entire organization by integrating all the core parameters – business, technology and human values.
+When we talk about design thinking, it starts with the customer, which is the central entity of this transformation and later applying the design thinking for the entire organization by integrating all the core parameters – business, technology, and human values.
 This integration brews innovation.
-In fact, organizations are already on its path to introduce design thinking – but the need of the hour is to replicate the same in technology.
+Organizations are already on its path to introduce design thinking – but the need of the hour is to replicate the same in technology.

 Hence, design thinking is considered to be a major component or a starter to design digital transformation, because it revolves around the customers’ perspectives.
-This means openly advocating what the end customers’ experiences would be like.
-The major aspect of design thinking is to lay focus on all aspects of business in comprehending and articulating that future experience.
-To articulate such a future experience, we need to take the customers’ data as reference, which is the driving force for decision making, avoiding any guess work.
+This means openly advocating what the end customers’ experiences would be.
+The major aspect of design thinking is to focus on all aspects of the business to comprehend and articulate that future experience.
+To articulate such a future experience, we need to use the customers' data as the reference, which is the driving force for decision making, avoiding any guesswork.
 It is in this context that data analytics play a major role that needs to be built with appropriate platforms and tools to gauge the right customer experiences and consumer patterns.

-Once the customers’ data from such experiences is collated, the insights that an organization can gain from such consumer experiences need to be instilled into the business.
+Once the customer's data from such experiences collates, the insights that an organization gains from such consumer experiences should be instilled into the business.
 This way, an organization should be able to answer some of the crucial questions about the customer experience.
 What does this future customer experience can mean?
 What are the current obstacles and how can they be overcome?
 Are there any organizational barriers or should we redefine our structure?
 Should our current processes need rejuvenation or should we transform?
 If so, how can we go about it and what type of technology should we incorporate?

-In most cases, we can learn from real world behaviour by looking at how existing services are used.
+In most cases, we can learn from real-world behavior by looking at uses of existing services.
 Let data drive decision-making, not hunches or guesswork.
 Keep doing this after making your service live, prototyping, and testing with users and iterating in response.
 Analytics should be built-in, always on and easy to read.
 They’re an essential tool.

-The next step is to carefully assess the roles within itself.
-What does this knowledge of the customers’ experiences actually mean for an individual in operations or support?
-These roles can be perceived as end user experiences unto themselves, which means organizations can apply design thinking to comprehend the requirements, which are required for these roles.
+The next step is to assess the roles within itself carefully.
+What does this knowledge of the customers’ experiences mean for an individual in operations or support?
+These roles can are seen as end-user experiences unto themselves, which means organizations can apply design thinking to comprehend the requirements, which are required for these roles.
 This way, organizations will have an opportunity to modify the roles to ensure that they satisfy their customers’ future needs.
 The focus is to understand what customers expect, thereby adopting a customer-centric approach, rather than an organizational centric approach.
 This is what drives the change.